Faris Almaari is a research assistant for the Arab Politics Program at The Washington Institute for Near East Policy.

 Continued Popularity of One State over a Two State Solution

 Nevertheless, short term pragmatism does not correlate with a reduction of Gazans’ support for maximalism long term.
-“We [Gazans] should recognize that we will never defeat Israel and that fighting just makes things worse.”
+For example, 56% of Gazans disagree at least "somewhat" with the following statement: "We [Gazans] should recognize that we will never defeat Israel and that fighting just makes things worse.”
 On current ties with Israel, two-thirds of Gazans concur at least somewhat that the PA should stop any security cooperation with Israel, in contrast to the increasingly equivocal views of West Bankers.

 Regarding immediate Palestinian national goals overall, more Gazans rank “supporting the resistance to end the occupation” (27%) as their top priority versus the second-highest ranked proposal of holding a new national election (23%).
 The latter option had received plurality support in 2019 and 2020.